nteract/semiotic/public/assets/markdown/annotations.md

 ## All Frames

+- `frame-hover`: Creates a tooltip, which is a div centered on the datapoint populated with whatever is defined in tooltipContent or a sparse default.
+- `highlight`: redraws the mark but with the passed style function or object
+- `desaturation-layer`: Creates a rect the size of the viz layer that has fill: black and fillOpacity: 0.5 or whatever style prop is passed
+- `react-annotation` (or any react-annotation annotation type): Creates a new react-annotation type annotation (defaults to AnnotationLabel) enclose, enclose-rect, enclose-hull: Takes an object with “coordinates” (an array of data objects) and encloses them with a circle, rectangle or convex hull labeled with the passed label.
+For network frame this is not “coordinates” but rather an array named “ids” that has id values corresponding to the nodeIDAccessor setting.

 - `react-annotation`: Expects a data object that matches the structure of the data you've sent to the frame that is also structured according to the react-annotation spec.
 The x and y values will be overwritten with x & y values for the data values of the object e.g. if all of the data you send depends on a `date` property to determine the x position, the annotation's object should also have a `date` property if you want it scaled with the rest of the data.
 - _function_: Any function you send as a `type` of the annotation will be expected to be one of the react-annotation types.

 TODO: add in eventListener functionality

 ## XYFrame

+- `xy`: creates a circle with passed style with a simple SVG text label with passed label prop
+- `x`: creates a react-annotation threshold annotation along the x axis at the point specified by the value with a label as passed
+- `y`: creates a react-annotation threshold annotation along the y axis at the point specified by the value with a label as passed
+- `bounds`: takes a bounding box in the “bounds” property that is an array with two datapoints indicating the top-left and bottom-right corners.
+If any values are missing (x or y) in either of the bounds then it defaults to the full size of the viz along that measure.
+- `line`: takes a “coordinates” array of datapoints and draws a line from it with a label if the annotation passes a “label” prop.
+- `area`: takes a “coordinates” array of datapoints and draws a polygon from them (in the order passed) with a label (if a “label” prop is passed) at the center of the poly.
+- `horizontal-points`: Takes a datapoint and renders an SVG circle for every datapoint in the dataset that falls along the same horizontal axis.
+The annotation can also have a “threshold” passed (defaults to 1) to determine the pixel tolerance for identifying other datapoints, an “r” prop that is a function that takes the point and returns a radius (default is () => 4) and a “styleFn” that passes the discovered datapoint and returns a JSX style object.
+- `vertical-points`: Takes a datapoint and renders an SVG circle for every datapoint in the dataset that falls along the same vertical axis.
+The annotation can also have a “threshold” passed (defaults to 1) to determine the pixel tolerance for identifying other datapoints, an “r” prop that is a function that takes the point and returns a radius (default is () => 4) and a “styleFn” that passes the discovered datapoint and returns a JSX style object.

 - `xy`: Has the data values corresponding to the x and y accessors of the frame, and will put a labeled circle with the label determined by the `label` value of the object.
 - `x`: Has a data value corresponding to the x accessor of the frame, and will put a labeled line with the label determined by the `label` value of the object.